rolandomunoz/praat-TGDraw/docs/source/quickstart.rst

 I have also selected the portion of time correponding to the vowel ``e``.

 Go to the ``Spectrogram`` menu and click on the command ``Paint visible spectrogram and TextGrid (by tier)...``.
-A dialogue box will appear as in :numref:`dialogue_box-spectrogram&textgrid` will appear.
+A dialogue box similar to the :numref:`dialogue_box-spectrogram&textgrid` will appear.
 Leave the default options and click on `Ok`.

 .. _dialogue_box-spectrogram&textgrid: